plone/training/docs/mastering-plone/what_is_plone.md

 (what-is-plone-traversal-architecture-zodb-label)=

-% TODO Review ZODB, Zope
-% TODO ZODB: How to address (no SQL, but…).
-% TODO ZODB: Default.
-Short hint on RelStorage

 ### Database (ZODB)

 Data is stored in an object oriented database called `ZODB`: Zope object data base.

 - Key features of ZODB https://zodb.org/en/latest/introduction.html
 - ZEO is a client-server storage for ZODB for sharing a single storage among many clients.
-  % TODO explain clients
 - Storing data in a relational database: RelStorage leverages RDBMS servers to provide a client-server storage.

 ---